jorgeabrahan/vanilla-app-states/README.md

 ```

 In this example, we have passed a function that will be executed when the state changes.
 The function will receive two parameters: `newValue` and `oldValue`.
 These parameters represent the new value and the old value of the state respectively.

+> Note: This function is called right after the DOM is updated, therefore, if you specified and `onRender` function, the `onChange` function will be called after the `onRender` function has been executed.
+[About the onRender function](#rendering-complex-states)

 > Note: The `onChange` function is optional.
 If not passed, the state will still be updated.